Previous Light:

 The lighthouse grounds are open to the public daily from sunrise to sunset during the summer months.
 It is also open on special days for visitors to climb up the tower.

-The town of Siasconset lies in a very quiet picturesque area on Nantucket with nearby beaches and the Siasconset Golf Course, which practices “pasture golf” where visitors can play dressed as they are and enjoy the views by the lighthouse.
+The town of Siasconset lies in a very quiet picturesque area on Nantucket with nearby beaches and the Siasconset Golf Course, which practices “pasture golf” where visitors can play in casual clothing and enjoy the views by the lighthouse.

 sankaty head lighthouse by golf course